AugurProject/augur/README.md

 ## Numbers

-There are three acceptable ways to pass numerical inputs to the Augur API:
+There are four acceptable ways to pass numerical inputs to the Augur API:

 - primitive JS numbers (e.g., `1010101`): ok for integers, but use strings for floating point numbers (see below)